Larmarbar/R2OrientationNewborns/README.md

 The binned data is then averaged over all subjects.

-Starting point was code written by Alexander M. Weber  (doi:10.1002/nbm.4222) The code for plotting the angle dependen T2 distributions was adapted based on work by Jon Doucette
+Starting point was code written by Alexander M. Weber  (doi:10.1002/nbm.4222) The code for plotting the angle dependent T2 distributions was adapted based on work by Jon Doucette